jdawnduan/DawnDuan/content/achievements/_index.md

 # Professional Developments
+- 2022 - Management for Scientists and Engineers (provided by Kellogg School of Management)
 - 2021 - <a href = 'https://conference.sns.gov/event/301/' target = '_blank'>4th Total Scattering School</a> (PDFGui, RMCProfile, DISCUS)
 - 2021 - 23rd National School on Neutron and X-Ray Scattering (<a href = 'https://www.anl.gov/education/national-school-on-neutron-and-xray-scattering' target = '_blank'>NXS2021</a>)
 - 2021 - <a href = "https://www.telluridescience.org/schools/telluride-school-on-interfacial-chemistry-and-charge-transfer-for-energy-storage-and-conversion">Telluride School</a> on Fundamentals for Electrochemical Energy Conversion and Storage